icon-searchSearch Contact

 Type 2 is the de jure charging plug standard chosen by the European Union.
 Most European AC charging devices have a Type 2 plug.

-DC fast charging
+Fast DC charging

 For fast charging, there are two competing Mode 4 charging standards.
 The DC fast charging devices are considerably costlier, so it makes sense to consider what plug type to use.
 However, some fast chargers may include several plugs, also the AC Type 2 plug for normal or AC fast charging.

-CCS Combo
+CCS combo

 The European DC fast charging standard CCS was chosen as the de jure standard by the European Union.
 CCS plugs can be found in for example Volkswagen and BMW electric cars.